Pollinator Patches

 photo © Brian Grant

-The Coral Gables Garden Club is excited to fund pollinator patches throughout the city's urban landscape.Â
+The Coral Gables Garden Club is excited to fund pollinator gardens throughout the city's urban landscape and to schools for our Centennial Project in the 2024-2025 club season.

 These gardens are another testament to the value of partnerships.
 The Garden Club has collaborated with Miami-Dade County and the City of Coral Gables, beginning with the installation of the Butterfly garden at the library, the pollinator patch at the War Memorial Youth Center, and through the generosity of Louis and Kim Duncanson, the pollinator garden on the corner of Florida and Jefferson Ave in the McFarlane District.